Galxe/grevm/docs/v2/grevm2.md

 ## Algorithm Design

-The core architecture of Grevm2.0 is composed of three main modules: **Dependency Manager (DAG manager)**, **Execution Scheduler**, and **Parallel State Storage**.
-In a nutshell, Grevm2.0 employs a DAG-driven task scheduling mechanism to (1) group adjacent dependent transactions into task groups, and (2) execute transactions with the smallest index that has no dependencies (i.e., out-degree of 0), with a selective dependency update strategy.
+The core architecture of Grevm 2.0 is composed of three main modules: **Dependency Manager (DAG manager)**, **Execution Scheduler**, and **Parallel State Storage**.
+In a nutshell, Grevm2.0 employs a DAG-driven task scheduling mechanism to (1) group adjacent dependent transactions into task groups, and (2) execute task groups and transaction with the smallest index that has no dependencies (i.e., out-degree of 0), with a selective dependency update strategy.

 ![image.png](images/g2design.png)

 ### Dependency Manager And Execution Scheduler

-The dependency manager in Grevm 2.0 is responsible for tracking and resolving dependencies between transactions to enable efficient parallel execution scheduling.
-Similar to 1.0, Grevm 2.0 constructs a Directed Acyclic Graph (DAG)
+The dependency manager in Grevm 2.0 is responsible for tracking and resolving dependencies between transactions during parallel execution for efficient scheduling.
+Similar to 1.0, Grevm 2.0 constructs a Directed Acyclic Graph (DAG) where:
-where:

 - **Nodes represent transactions**, identified by unique indices.
-Let T_i be a transaction with index i.
+Let $T_i$ be a transaction with index $i$.
-- **Edges denote dependencies**, that dependency edge T_j to T_i exists if T_j writes data that T_i reads, indicating a read-after-write data dependency.
+- **Edges denote dependencies**, that a dependency edge $T_j$ to $T_i$ exists if $T_i$ writes data that $T_j$ reads, indicating a read-after-write data dependency.
 Note that only transactions with higher indices may depend on those with lower indices.

-Before parallel execution, dependencies are inferred using **hints** that indicate speculated read/write sets.
-Hints are obtained from static analysis or simulation (executing transactions on the last committed state).
+Before parallel execution, dependencies are inferred using **hints** representing speculated read/write sets.
+Hints are obtained from static analysis or simulation (executing transactions on the last committed state, before execution).

-The **Execution Scheduler** module handles both transaction execution and validation, following this workflow:
+The **Execution Scheduler** module handles both transaction **execution** and **validation**, following this workflow:

-1. **Parallel Execution**: The Scheduler selects and executes the transaction with the smallest identifier from the Dependency DAG that has no dependencies (i.e., an out-degree of 0).
+1. **Parallel Execution**: The Scheduler selects and executes the transaction with the smallest indexes from the Dependency DAG that has no dependencies (i.e., an out-degree of 0).
+For a task group, its index is the smallest index of all transactions in the group.
-2. **Validation**: Once execution is complete, the transaction enters a pending validation phase.
+2. **Validation**: Once execution is completed, the transaction enters a pending validation phase.
 The Scheduler then checks whether the read set of the transaction with the smallest identifier has changed:
    - If the read set remains unchanged, the transaction moves to the **Unconfirmed** state.
 Consecutive Unconfirmed transactions will eventually transition into the **Finality** state, from the consecutive lowest index starting